JARRING III: Artists’ Books to Break the Silence

 LALA Press: Thank you to LaLa Press for providing letterpress access for book 2.

-KALA Arts Institute: Thank you to KALA Arts Institute for providing access to letterpress equipment for the 2nd and 3rd books.
+KALA Arts Institute: Thank you to KALA Arts Institute for providing access to letterpress equipment for book 3.

 THE COLLEGE BOOK ARTS ASSOCIATION: This project funded in part by a grant from the College Book Arts Association.
 Thank you for supporting recent graduates and current scholars in the field of Book Art: http://www.collegebookart.org/